BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/gondor_at_war.md

 Good models may not willingly move more than 12" away from the center of the board.

-**PARTICIPANTS**

-**Good:** Aragorn - Elessar; Legolas Greenleaf with armour; Gimli, son of Glóin; Gandalf the White; Éomer, Marshal of the Riddermark; Meriadoc, Knight of the Mark; Peregrin, Guard of the Citadel; 24 Warriors of Minas Tirith: 8 with shield, 8 with spear & shield, 8 with bow; 24 Warriors of Rohan: 8 with shield, 8 with throwing spear & shield, 8 with bow.

-**Evil:** Mordor Troll Chieftain; The Mouth of Sauron on armoured horse; 3 Morannon Orc Captains with shield; 48 Morannon Orcs: 12 with shield, 12 with spear, 12 with shield and spear, 12 with no additional wargear.

 **Designer's Notes:** *This Scenario is designed to depict the Black Gate as seen in the movies, and as such the Scenario only contains the characters that can be seen in those scenes.
 If you would rather play through the Black Gate as portrayed in the books, turn to pages 64-67, where you can find two Scenarios that recreate the event from that perspective.*

 ![](../media/scenarios/gondor_at_war/the_black_gate.jpg)